 Highlight: This brief proposes a framework for partnerships between donors and MICs that promotes country-owned, inclusive and sustainable development.

 Citation: Rahman, S.S., and Baranyi, S. 2020.
 “Development Partnerships with Middle-Income Countries (MICs).”
 CJDS Policy Brief Series.
 No. 2.
-Canadian Association for the Study of International Development, Ottawa, Canada.
+Canadian Journal of Development Studies, Canada.